Cookies

 Skip to main content

-Mole Valley District Council has revealed plans to build 563 new homes in Hookwood as part of a draft Local Plan which outlines the land where new development will happen up to 2037.
+Mole Valley District Council has revealed plans to build 100s of new homes in Hookwood as part of a draft Local Plan which outlines the land where new development will happen up to 2037.
 The proposals, which are publicised under the title 'Future Mole Valley', would have the effect of trebling the size of Hookwood and has caused huge concern in our local community.

 In addition a press release went out following the meeting and can be read further down the page.